lonkamikaze/howto/FreeBSD/NVIDIA_Optimus.md

 instance for the NVIDIA card or hosting it on a second screen within the user facing Xorg session.

-The first variant has the advantage of using the intel and NVIDIA 3D acceleration, but it's a pain to set up.
+The first variant is a pain to set up.
 So the single Xorg instance variant is presented here.

 ### Getting a Working `xorg.conf`